Laptops containing sensitive records belonging to thousands of Ontario teachers have been stolen, CBC News has learned.

 Numerous possibilities for fraud

-"There are actually professional theft rings now that are looking for laptops, BlackBerrys [and] other portable devices where they can get the information … they strip it out and it can be used in many ways."
+But Ken Anderson, Ontario's assistant privacy commissioner, said the situation may not be so cut and dried."There are actually professional theft rings now that are looking for laptops, BlackBerrys [and] other portable devices where they can get the information … they strip it out and it can be used in many ways."

 For instance, the information can be used to obtain false passports and fake credit cards or for re-mortgaging a victim's home.